Yes, Capital One SavorOne does a hard pull on your credit report when evaluating your credit card application.

-Yes, applying for the Capital One SavorOne will do a hard pull.
-You will need a credit score of at least 700 to get it and a hard pull can affect your credit score, usually by a few points.
+A hard pull can affect your credit score, usually by a few points.
 But having too many on your credit report, especially within a short period of time, can significantly lower your credit score.

-Capital One, the issuer, allows you to prequalify for their credit cards with no impact on your credit score.
+The good news is, though, that the issuer allows you to prequalify online for some of their credit cards, including Capital One SavorOne, with no impact on your credit score.
 However, responding to these offers and submitting an actual application will trigger a hard pull.

 More specifically, a hard pull usually causes an applicant's credit score to drop by 5-10 points.
 Most people’s scores bounce back within 3-6 months with responsible credit management, but it can take up to 12 months.